dermetfan/dermetfan.net/data/pages/about.md

 - [libGDX] tutorials on [YouTube](https://youtube.com/dermetfan)
 - [`libgdx-utils`](https://hg.sr.ht/~dermetfan/libgdx-utils) and `libgdx-utils-box2d`, a support library for [libGDX]-powered games and applications
-  *I have not worked on this library in years so I'm happy to see it live on in Tommy Ettinger's [fork](https://github.com/tommyettinger/gdx-utils).*
+  *I have not worked on this library in years so I am happy to see it live on in Tommy Ettinger's [fork](https://github.com/tommyettinger/gdx-utils).*

 [libGDX]: https://libgdx.com